ortus-docs/coldbox-docs/Routing/regular_expression_placeholder.md

          action="execute");
 ```

-> **Note** If you use the regex() DSL then no variable will be created in the request collection.
+> **Info** If you use the regex() DSL then no variable will be created in the request collection.
 Only the regex is evaluated in the placeholder

 #### constraints